vasilakisfil/Introspected-REST/README.md

 Although we can instantly see the benefits of such structure, we believe that a specification like JSON Home is very weak.
 Specifically, it is tight in JSON message format which, although very popular, could possibly be inapropriate in some use cases.
-Instead, a better idea would be to define the necessary attributes that a Home document should provide and then let the API designer to choose if these will be implemented in JSON, XML or binary format.
+Instead, a better idea would be to define the necessary attributes and semantics that a Home document should provide and then let the API designer to choose if these will be implemented in JSON, XML or binary format.
 Such architecture would be more rebust and would give more options to an API designer.